 Block on-site residential modules at CAT will consist of one five to six-day module per month, with students usually arriving on a Monday (September - July).
 You will be supported via distance-learning methods whilst away from CAT for the remainder of the module period.
+A Dissertation Research Methods Workshop will be delivered twice per year, typically in October and May.

 Distance-Learning modules will consist of contact teaching, learning activities and private study over the set period of the module, which is typically eight weeks, with contact teaching sessions predominantly timetabled within the third and fourth week.
-Distance-learning modules can be undertaken only when delivered, and are only delivered concurrently with associated onsite modules (as applicable).
+Distance-learning modules can be undertaken only when delivered, and are only delivered concurrently with associated on-site modules (as applicable).

-2.9.
+2.10.
 TIME LIMITS FOR STUDENT STUDY